TechDailyAI

 In this article

-10 minutes and zero code is all it takes to build your own custom GPT, a version of ChatGPT set up for one specific job.
-You give it instructions, hand it a few files, name it, and you've got an assistant that already knows your context every time you open it, instead of you re-explaining yourself in each new chat.
+A custom GPT is a version of ChatGPT set up for one specific job.
+You give it instructions, hand it a few reference files, name it, and you've got an assistant that already knows your context every time you open it, instead of you re-explaining yourself in each new chat.
+Building one takes about 10 minutes and zero code.

 What a custom GPT is, and whether it's still worth building in 2026